muadh-hudji/battleships/README.md

 ![Responsice Mockup](https://github.com/muadh-hudji/battleships/blob/f8dbb3700fdffc037b3844fec53491ce08aaf637/assets/images/game_rules.PNG)

 - __Board generation__
-    - When the users starts a new game, the users will be asked if they wants to chosse the position of own ships by entering any key for yes or n for no.
+    - When the users starts a new game, the users will be asked if they wants to chosse the positions of own ships by entering any key for yes or n for no.
     - If the users chose to place out the ships manually, they will be asked to enter row and column number in range 0 - 4 for position of four ships.
-    - If the users chose to not place out the ships manually, the computer will make a randomly choice of the positions of the ships.
+    - If the users chose to not place out the ships manually, the computer will make a randomly choice for the positions of the ships.

 ![Responsice Mockup](https://github.com/muadh-hudji/battleships/blob/f8dbb3700fdffc037b3844fec53491ce08aaf637/assets/images/place_ships.PNG)